 It's a day when the British Royal Family often demonstrate their undying devotion to wildlife by, err, killing it, and hunt saboteurs endeavour to throw a spanner in the works.
-Yes, it's a splendid tradition all round, even if Brits no longer insist on hanging the bird until it's basically rotten.
+Yes, it's a splendid tradition all round.

 For us, grouse most often means Scotland - and Scotch, of course.
 So, we'll be marking the occasion not by donning deerstalkers and capes and hunkering down in some damp heather, but by shaking up a couple of Capercaillie cocktails.
 Wayne Collins' creation takes its name from the biggest type of grouse found in the UK, the Capercaillie.